Birkhoff Measures, Birkhoff Sums, and Discrepancies: The Trapezoid Theorem

-Clearly, each of the $q$ branches of $S$ is a linear segment with slope $q$.
+Clearly, the graph of each of the $q$ branches of $S$ is a affine segment with slope $q$.
 We label them from left to right by $S_{0}$, $S_{1}$ ,..., $S_{q-1}$.
 So the first $S_{0}$ is a segment of the line $qx+ \frac{(q+1)d-1}{2}$.
 The discontinuity causes a reduction by one, and so $S_{1}$ lies on the line $qx+ \frac{(q+1)d-1}{2}-1$, and so on.
-Thus \bsenn S_{j}(x)= qx+\frac{(q+1)d-1}{2}-j \,. \esenn The locations of the discontinuities are given by $\{-i\rho\}=\left\{-i(p+d)/q\right\}$.
-Thus if $d>0$, then the $i$th discontinuity moves to the \emph{left} by $\frac{id}{q}$, where $i\in\{1,\cdots,q\}$.
+Thus \bsenn S_{j}(x)= qx+\frac{(q+1)d-1}{2}-j \,. \esenn The locations of the discontinuities are given by $\{-i\rho\}_{i=1}^q=\left\{-i(p+d)/q\right\}_{i=1}^q$.
+Thus as $d$ increases from 0, the $i$th discontinuity moves to the \emph{left} by $\frac{id}{q}$, where $i\in\{1,\cdots,q\}$.
 The left- and right discontinuities of $S_{j}$ undergo different shifts.
-Namely, if the values of $i$ are $i_-$ at the left discontinuity of $S_j$ and $i_+$ at the right discontinuity, then $i_-\frac pq$ mod 1 equals $\frac{j}{q}$ and $i_+ \frac pq$ mod 1equals $\frac{j+1}{q}$.
-Therefore the domain of the $j$th branch with $d$ slightly greater than 0 is $\left[\frac{j}{q}-\frac{i_-d}{q}, \frac{j+1}{q}-\frac{i_+d}{q}\right]$.
-Substituting these values into the formula for $S_j$, \bse S_{j}(\textrm{left endpoint}) = \frac{(q+1-2i_-)d-1}{2} \quad \logand \quad S_{j}(\textrm{right endpoint}) = \frac{(q+1-2i_+)d+1}{2} \,. \ese Thus for $i_-$ and $i_+$ in $\{0,\cdots, q-1\}$, the condition on $d$ guarantees that the value at the left endpoint of $S_{j}$ is less than 0, while the value at the right endpoint is greater than 0.
-Together these two inequalities guarantee that 0 is contained in the image of every branch $S_j$, which is what we wanted to prove. \QED
+When $d=0$, the domain of the $j$th branch $S_j$ is $[\frac{j}{q},\frac{j+1}{q}]$.
+Thus the values of $i$ are $i_-$ at the left discontinuity of $S_j$ and $i_+$ at the right one, where \bsenn i_+ \frac pq \mod 1= \frac jq \quad \logand \quad i_+ \frac pq \mod 1 =\frac{j+1}{q} \,. \esenn Therefore the domain of the $j$th branch with $d>0$ is $\left[\frac{j}{q}-\frac{i_-d}{q}, \frac{j+1}{q}-\frac{i_+d}{q}\right]$.
+Substituting these values into the formula for $S_j$, \bse S_{j}(\textrm{left endpoint}) = \frac{(q+1-2i_-)d-1}{2} \quad \logand \quad S_{j}(\textrm{right endpoint}) = \frac{(q+1-2i_+)d+1}{2} \,. \ese Thus for $i_-$ and $i_+$ in $\{1,\cdots, q\}$, the condition on $d$ guarantees that the value at the left endpoint of $S_{j}$ is less than 0, while the value at the right endpoint is greater than 0.
+More precisely, for $d>0$, the supremum of the images of these left endpoints equals $\frac{(q-1)d-1}{2}$ while the infimum of the images of the right endpoints equals $\frac{(1-q)d+1}{2}$, which is what we wanted to prove. \QED